Code-Platoon-Curriculum/docker-compose-app/README.md

 ## Development

+The development scripts and docker-compose file are intended for building the application to be run on your local machine.
+This is not really for use when developing, but to run your code in a "production-like" environment to make sure everything works.

 The main difference between the `docker-compose.dev.yml` and `docker-compose.prod.yml` files is that the dev version uses local Dockerfiles to build everything, whereas the prod version uses images that have been pushed to your Dockerhub account (and versioned).

 ## Production

+The production scripts and docker-compose file are intended for building docker images which get pushed to docker hub, and then pulled down onto a single AWS EC2 instance and run their - a production build to be run in your production environment.
+Below are steps for doing so.

 1. Create an EC2 instance.